linh5847/win_ad/README.md

 </table>

 As you can see that each machine winrm port and guest_port is different, including ssh or RDP.
 Pay attention to the Vagrantfile and inventory.yml in case you want to say RDP to 3389 and 3390 as both can not have the same port.

+Windows get and set ip
+'''
+Get-NetAdapterBinding
+Get-NetIPInterface
+Set-NetIPInterface -InterfaceIndex 4 -InterfaceMetrix

+4 = usually value from first column of Get-NetIPInterface of particular interface 15 = Usually value from third column of Get-NetIPInterface of particular interface
+'''